 ARCHITECTURE:

-Illahie is a 2½-storey, steeply-hip-roofed Tudor Revival house with 2½-storey gabled bays.
-There is one bay on the main St. Charles façade, two on the right side garden façade, one on the rear, and a double-gabled wing on the left side.
+Illahie is a signature work of Samuel Maclure’s Tudor Revival Arts & Crafts style, as is 1770 Rockland Av.
+It is a 2½-storey, steeply-hip-roofed house with 2½-storey gabled bays and a gabled dormer on the main entrance façade and one 2½-storey gabled bay on the St. Charles garden façade.
+There is a 2-storey gabled bay on the right side of the house and a double-gabled wing on the rear.
 The house has flat-roofed, hipped and gabled dormers.
-Also between the two bays is a garden entrance porch with curved arches and square posts supporting a balustraded balcony; the posts sit on concrete-capped stone balustrades.
-The main façade has on centrally-located concrete steps leading to a full-width porch under a balcony, similar to the right side.
-All gables and dormers have finials; three gables are bracketed and jettied on corbels, the front with a jettied apex.
+There are balconies over both the main entrance porch and the garden façade porch.
+The porches have curved arches and square posts on concrete-capped stone balustrades; the concrete steps have concrete-capped, stepped stone balustrades.
+All gables and dormers have finials; the four main gables are bracketed and jettied on corbels.
 The main floor is clad in random granite, the upper floor and gables are half-timbered and stuccoed.
-The left side is stuccoed and half-timbered, with shingles on the rear.
+The rear is shingled.
 There are four tall, ribbed and corbelled brick chimneys.
-The interior entrance hall is one of Maclure’s finest spaces.
-Some of the interior features are Heritage-Designated.
+Some of the interior features are Heritage Designated.
 New accommodation at the rear is built on the footprint of the original coachhouse.
 The house cost $16,000 in 1907.
-Illahie is a signature work of Samuel Maclure, as is 1770 Rockland Av.

 ORIGINAL OCCUPANTS:

 The Todds’ first cannery was in Richmond on the Fraser River.
 They purchased others and opened the Empire Cannery in Esquimalt in 1905.
 At Jacob’s death in 1899, equal shares of the business were left to his three sons, Charles, Jack and Bert.
-Charles continued in the business, while Jack and Bert (721 Linden, Rockland), Charles’s much younger brothers by Jacob’s second wife, Rosanna (1525 Shasta Pl, Rockland, 423 Chadwick Pl, Gonzales), left to pursue other interests.
+Charles continued in the business, while Jack and Bert (721 Linden), Charles’s much younger brothers by Jacob’s second wife, Rosanna (423 Chadwick Pl), left to pursue other interests.

 OTHER OCCUPANTS: